nataliemcmann/weekend-movie-sagas/README.md

 - App.js has hashrouter boiler plate with comments to add a details and a movie form...do details first

 # Base Mode Plan
-- make GET route in router for a movie details
+- [x] make GET route in router for a movie details
-- make a GET saga function to handle requests to that router
+- [x] make a GET saga function to handle requests to that router
-- make a component with /details path that renders the movie details
+- [x] make a component with /details path that renders the movie details
-- make a Back to List button
+- [x] make a Back to List button

-# Known bugs
-- Details page goes blank on refresh.
-Can't find documentation for react-router url-params.
+# Stretch Goal Plan
+- [x] Fix the detail page refresh (research React-router documentation)
+- [x] Style with material ui and add some color (practice using Grid layout)